foundriesio/docs/source/index.rst

 End-to-end Opensource IoT Demonstrations Systems
 ------------------------------------------------

-:ref:`iotfoundry-top` shows you how to combine the Zephyr MicroPlatform and the Linux MicroPlatform along with server/cloud applications to create complete systems.
+:ref:`iotfoundry-top` shows you how to combine the Zephyr microPlatform and the Linux microPlatform along with server/cloud applications to create complete systems.

 With these systems, you can publish sensor data from devices to the